Welcome to Edwards

 The degree can be used as a platform if you wish to pursue a PhD or gain a competitive advantage in industry-based jobs that have a significant research component (business analysis, market research, financial analysis, consulting, etc.).

-Kayla Benoit shares her experience as a MSc student at Edwards School of Business.
+Monica shares her experience in the Master of Science in Management (Marketing) program at Edwards School of Business.

 Program Details